ch4mpy/spring-addons/samples/tutorials/README.md

 This is done by defining two distinct and ordered security filter-chains:
 - the 1st with client configuration, with login, logout, and a security matcher limiting it to UI resources
 - the 2nd with resource server configuration.
-As it has no security matcher and an higher order, it intercepts all requests that were not matched by the 1st filter chain and acts as default for all the remaining resources (REST API).
+As it has no security matcher and a higher order, it intercepts all requests that were not matched by the 1st filter chain and acts as default for all the remaining resources (REST API).

 The Thymeleaf pages being secured with session cookies and the REST end-points with JWTs, the Thymeleaf `@Controller` internally uses `WebClient` to fetch data from the API and build the model for the template, authorizing its requests with tokens stored in session.

 ### 3.8.
 [BFF](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/bff)
 Introduction to the **B**ackend **F**or **F**rontend pattern with `spring-cloud-gateway` as middle-ware between a JS application (Angular) secured with sessions cookies and a Spring OAuth2 resource-server secured with JWTs.

-The latest SNAPSHOT is deployed by CI / CD to a publicly available K8s cluster managed by [OVH](https://www.ovhcloud.com/fr/public-cloud/kubernetes/)): https://bff.demo.c4-soft.com/ui/
+The latest SNAPSHOT is deployed by CI / CD to a publicly available K8s cluster managed by [OVH](https://www.ovhcloud.com/fr/public-cloud/kubernetes/): https://bff.demo.c4-soft.com/ui/

 ### 3.9.
 [Resource Server with dynamic tenants](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_multitenant_dynamic)
 Sample of advanced customization of spring-addons auto-configuration: in this tutorial, the resource server should accept access tokens issued by any issuer hosted on a list of servers we trust (for instance dynamically generated Keycloak realms).
 For that, we'll customize the way issuer properties are resolved and also modify the authentication manager resolver to create a new authentication manager for each new issuer hosted on a server we trust.